Endicott Pear Tree: Early history

-and ancestor of Endicott Peabody—and was probably brought from England on the Arbella in June 1630.
+and was probably brought from England on the Arbella in June 1630.
 Various reports indicate an alternate import year of 1628.

 Tradition holds to the notion that the tree was planted by Endecott himself, according to Harriet Tapley in Chronicles of Danvers and to Judge Alden Perley White.
 According to Charles S. Tapley, a President of the Bay State Historical League, White recounted that Endecott personally planted the pear tree in the presence of his children and farmworkers and reportedly declared: "I hope the tree will love the soil of the old world and no doubt when we have gone the tree will still be alive."

 The 1925 USDA Agriculture Yearbook, citing the memoir of Samuel Endicott—a descendant of Endecott (the spelling of the family name changed in the 18th century)—suggests that the tree may have been transplanted from Endecott's garden in Salem.
 An article in the Salem Observer, written in 1852 by Samuel P. Fowler, lends further credence to this idea, noting that it was in Salem proper that Endecott "probably planted his famous pear tree".
 Flower also reports that Endecott was probably among the first to cultivate fruit in the Massachusetts Bay Colony.